NikitaChalykh/NikitaChalykh/README.md

 <br>
 <br>

-**Technologies:** Python3, FastAPI, Tortoise, Aerich, Django, pytest, asyncio, aiohttp, Docker, PostgreSQL, Sentry, Nginx, Redis, Celery, YouTrack
+**Technologies**: Python 3, FastAPI, Tortoise ORM, Aerich, Django, pytest, asyncio, aiohttp, Docker, PostgreSQL, Sentry, Nginx, Redis, Celery, YouTrack

-- Developed and supported **asynchronous backend services** using **FastAPI**.
+- Developed and maintained a high-load asynchronous backend using FastAPI.
-- Created a **microservice** to improve broker loyalty.
+- Built a separate microservice to increase broker loyalty upon deal completion.
-- Developed an **automated email notification service**.
+- Created a service for periodic email campaigns to existing clients when new offers and promotions become available.
-- Built a **command-line utility** to remove duplicate user records caused by issues in an external CRM system.
+- Developed a scheduled service for automatic removal of duplicate data to keep the client database up to date.
-- Integrated **email/SMS logging** to improve monitoring and reduce lost messages.
+- Implemented logging of sent emails and SMS messages to reduce message loss and improve system monitoring.
-- Participated in **release planning**, **production monitoring**, and rapid troubleshooting post-release.
+- Planned, prepared, and executed production releases; monitored post-release errors and promptly resolved возникающие issues.

 <br>
 <a href="https://idaproject.com/" target="_blank">